Dryad Silvanet Documentation

 Address by which the device is known in the Mesh network.
 It is composed of two parts: the address prefix and the network address.
 It defines an end device within the current network and all communication between devices use it after joining the network.

-Messages sent from Gateways to devices lower down in the hierarchy; for example, messages sent from the Silvanet Cloud to Border Gateways, Border Gateways to Mesh Gateways or Mesh Gateways to sensors are downlink messages.
+Messages sent from Gateways to devices lower down in the hierarchy.
+For example, messages sent from the Silvanet Cloud to Border Gateways, Border Gateways to Mesh Gateways or Mesh Gateways to Sensors are downlink messages.
 Satellites do not send downlink messages to Border Gateways.

 End device